About North Korea

-March 3, 2008 - After the U.S. and South Korea begin six days of joint military exercises, North Korea’s foreign minister denounces the exercises and warns that North Korea will explore all countermeasures necessary for its protection.
-Approximately 27,000 U.S. troops and aircraft carrier USS Nimitz take part in the exercises.
+March 3, 2008 - After the United States and South Korea begin six days of joint military exercises, North Korea’s foreign minister denounces the exercises and warns that North Korea will explore all countermeasures necessary for its protection.
+Approximately 27,000 US troops and the aircraft carrier USS Nimitz take part in the exercises.

-December 28, 2008 - The freight trains that began crossing between the border of North and South Korea in December 2007 suspend service due to souring relations between the two countries, dashing hopes of reconciliation between the two.
+December 28, 2008 - The freight trains that began crossing between the border of North and South Korea in December 2007 suspend service due to souring relations between the two countries, dashing hopes of reconciliation.

 March 8, 2009 - The Supreme People’s Assembly holds elections, delayed since August 2008.
-Kim Jong Il is unanimously re-elected in his district, with a 100% voter turnout.
+Kim Jong Il is unanimously reelected in his district, with a reported 100% voter turnout.

-August 4, 2009 - Former President Bill Clinton sits down with Kim Jong Il to discuss the release of American journalists Euna Lee and Laura Ling.
-Both Lee and Ling are later given a full pardon from Kim Jong Il and released.
+August 4, 2009 - Former US President Bill Clinton sits down with Kim Jong Il to discuss the release of Lee and Ling.
+Both women are later given a full pardon from Kim and released.

 May 20, 2010 - South Korea formally accuses North Korea of firing a torpedo to sink the Cheonan, a South Korean Navy ship, in March, killing 46 sailors.
 North Korea denies responsibility and warns that any retaliation would lead to “all-out war.”

 September 28-29, 2010 - North Korea’s ruling party, the Workers’ Party of Korea, meets for the first time since 1980.
-Kim Jong Il is re-elected as general secretary of the party.
+Kim is reelected as general secretary of the party.

 November 23, 2010 - North Korea launches artillery at Yeonpyeong Island in South Korea, killing two South Korean marines.

-February 7-9, 2011 - Military officials from both North and South Korea meet at the DMZ to defuse tensions and restart international aid talks without much success.
+February 7-9, 2011 - Military officials from both North and South Korea meet at the demilitarized zone (DMZ) on the border to defuse tensions and restart international aid talks without much success.

-April 29, 2011 - The U.S. State Department refutes charges by former President Jimmy Carter that the U.S. and South Korea are withholding food aid from North Korea for political motives.
-The U.S. suspended aid two years ago to North Korea because it suspected the donated food was not reaching those most in need.
+April 29, 2011 - The US State Department refutes charges by former US President Jimmy Carter that the United States and South Korea are withholding food aid from North Korea for political motives.
+The United States had suspended aid two years ago to North Korea, because it suspected the donated food was not reaching those most in need.

-April 29, 2011 - The United Nations World Food Programme announces plans to begin emergency food distribution to 3.5 million North Koreans, primarily women and children, who are starving after a harsh winter decimated crops.
+April 29, 2011 - The UN World Food Programme announces plans to begin emergency food distribution to 3.5 million North Koreans, primarily women and children, who are starving after a harsh winter destroyed crops.

-December 31, 2011 - Kim Jong Un assumes command of the North Korean army.
+December 31, 2011 - Kim Jong Un, the youngest son of Kim Jong Il, assumes command of the North Korean army.